 an infographic about it, from a bigger picture perspective)

-- How to set up an office space for team working (alternatively zoom in on a more specific use
+- How to set up an office space for team working (alternatively zoom in on more specific use

 and create an infographic about that)